muhamed1ism/bt-internship/README.md

-# BTIntershipBE
+# BT Internship BE
-Bloomteq Intership BE
+Bloomteq Internship BE